dgasmith/opt_einsum/docs/getting_started/backends.md

 ### Theano

-If `theano` is installed, using it as backend is as simple as specifiying `backend='theano'`:
+If `theano` is installed, using it as backend is as simple as specifying `backend='theano'`:

 ```python